MANAGING FOR DIVERSE OBJECTIVES

 Leave Merchantable Timber

-Our approach to ecological forestry is based on variable density timber harvests that mimic natural forest processes and leave standing merchantable timber as a long-term investment in the forest’s ecological and financial capital.
+NNRG’s approach to ecological forestry makes use of variable density timber harvests that mimic natural forest processes and leave standing merchantable timber as a long-term investment in the forest’s ecological and financial capital.
 At the individual parcel scale, this approach increases economic and ecological resilience through longer harvest rotations, species diversity, and structural diversity.
 Furthermore, this forest management method releases resources for dominant trees to improve structure and growth, improves soil and understory structure, diversifies native species composition, and thereby enhances habitat and biodiversity.
 Ecological forestry also provides diversified financial value to the landowner through an array of native, merchantable timber species and the production of non-timber forest products.

 Forest Stewardship Council® (FSC®) certification provides a useful framework for implementing practices of Ecological Forestry.
 FSC has a set of 10 Principles and 57 Criteria to ensure that forests are sustainably managed and achieve outcomes such as diversity and forest health.
 For instance, Principle 6 stresses the importance of forest management in conserving biological diversity “and, by so doing, maintain[ing] the ecological functions and the integrity of the forest.”
 In addition, FSC also includes a product labeling system that allows consumers to identify products as sourced from responsibly managed forests and support those forests with their purchases.